 I have a problem of paying upward of $2.50 for one little bun at our neighborhood bakery, and the urge is hard to control.
 I love Hot Cross Buns!
 As well I don’t think they should be saved for Good Friday only.
 This year I could not wait until Easter to devour them so I did not wait.
-I had a couple, gave some away and Lenny literally ate about 10 of these delicious little hot cross bums.
+I had a couple, gave some away, and Lenny literally ate about 10 of these delicious little hot cross bums.
 I am not lying after all this is about one of the holiest breads out there!

 You will notice this recipe is a bit different then other hot cross bun recipes.
 There is a secret ingredient that helps make the buns extra flavorful and moist!
 That secret is marmalade.
 I used one of Pim’s marmalade’s, the Bouquet des Fleurs.
 I love that particular marmalade and have been savoring it for the past year.
 It gave the bread a slightly citrus flavor, a little tart, a little floral and slightly sweet – the perfect addition to the buns.
 This recipe also came out very light, fluffy and moist.
 It is a keeper!

 No need to wait until Easter to get your hot cross buns on!
 Make a batch today or tomorrow and begin enjoying before Good Friday.
 Then make another batch to enjoy on Easter.
 Shoot, make this amazing recipe all year long!

 ** recipe updated March 12, 2016, as Pim no longer makes her wonderful marmalades for sale.
 I used Bonne Maman which is our next favorite!

 3/4 cup warm whole milk (100 – 110 degrees)

 1/4 cup granulated sugar

 1/4 cup butter, melted and cooled